County Sound Radio (1566 AM)

-County Sound Radio was an analogue commercial radio station covering Surrey and north-east Hampshire in the United Kingdom.
-One of its closing forms in 2012-2014 formed Eagle Extra occupying 1566 MW following an internal split between older and newer music/features into two allied stations in 1988 and an incomplete takeover by Mercury FM then sale leaving a third station, that of Mercury, with enhanced coverage of this area and its successor Heart Sussex and Surrey.
+County Sound Radio was an Independent Local Radio station covering Surrey and north-east Hampshire in the United Kingdom.
+One of its closing forms in 2012–2014 formed Eagle Extra occupying 1566 MW following an internal split between older and newer music/features into two allied stations in 1988 and an incomplete takeover by Mercury FM then sale leaving a third station, that of Mercury, with enhanced coverage of this area and its successor Heart Sussex and Surrey.
 The post-1988 branch of the radio which was rooted in recent music, concerts and events in the area including for a younger audience alternated between three FM frequencies (96.6, 96.4 and 91.5); in 1996 it relaunched as 96.4 Eagle Radio.

 History

 County Sound Radio was launched on 4 April 1983 by Frank Muir on 203 MW and 96.6 FM based at The Friary Shopping Centre in Guildford.
 In 1986, 96.6 changed to 96.4 FM.

-It mainly used an AM transmitter on the Hog's Back thin section of the North Downs west of Guildford.
-The FM transmitter, was next to the Portsmouth Direct Line in Farncombe, near Godalming.
+It mainly used an FM transmitter on the Hog's Back section of the North Downs west of Guildford.
+The AM transmitter was next to the Portsmouth Direct Line in Farncombe, near Godalming.

 Programmes

 County Sound first aired weekdays 6am until 9pm, then until midnight.
 It went to 5am and/or 1am depending on day and schedule, before 24-hour service.

 The original line-up included Phil Miles at Breakfast, Paul Owens, Sarah Lucas "after lunch" and Simon Cummings during the afternoon.
 Nigel Williams presented the evening show 96.6.

 It featured long news broadcasts, County World, at lunchtime and 6pm.
+It took American Top 40 in the late 1980s.